Nine (2009 live-action film): Music

-Chart performance
+Nine (Original Motion Picture Soundtrack) was released through Geffen Records on December 22, 2009.
+The album featured 16 songs, based on the musical, along with three new songs created for the film by original Broadway composer Maury Yeston.
 The film soundtrack peaked at number twenty-six on the Billboard 200.
 It also peaked at number three on the Polish Albums Chart and at number nine on the Greek Albums Chart.

 Release

 Nine premiered at the Dubai International Film Festival on December 9, 2009, and had a limited release in New York City and Los Angeles on December 18, with a wide release in the United States on December 25, by The Weinstein Company.